dolfinus/AutoSitemap/Readme.md

 # [AutoSitemap](https://www.mediawiki.org/wiki/Extension:AutoSitemap)
 ## Description
-MediaWiki extension that automatically build sitemap.xml file at every page create/edit/delete event.
-Sitemap file helps search engines to observe your site's pages.
+MediaWiki extension that automatically build sitemap.xml file every time a page is created, edited or deleted.
+A sitemap file helps search engines to observe and focus on a web sites page content.

 ## Intall
 Download the latest snapshot and extract it to your extensions directory.
 Then include it in your [LocalSettings.php](https://www.mediawiki.org/wiki/Manual:LocalSettings.php) file as in the following example: